 STEM Stars is operating in 20 sites in the Pittsburgh Public Schools, Propel Schools, Woodland Hills School district, and McKeesport School District.
 Check the list to see if STEM Stars is in your school!

-STEM Stars Sites: Allegheny Traditional Academy, Carmalt, Colfax, McKeesport Founders Hall, McKeesport Francis McClure, McKeesport Twin Rivers, Pittsburgh Classical Academy, Propel (Braddock Hills, Hazelwood, Homestead, McKeesport, Northside, Pitcairn), South Brook, South Hills, Sterrett, Sunnyside, Wadsworth Hall, and Woodland Hills School District.
+STEM Stars Sites: Allegheny Traditional Academy, Carmalt, McKeesport Founders Hall, McKeesport Francis McClure, McKeesport Twin Rivers, Pittsburgh Classical Academy, Propel (Braddock Hills, Hazelwood, Homestead, McKeesport, Montour, Northside, Pitcairn), South Brook, South Hills, Sterrett, Sunnyside, Weil, and Woodland Hills.

 According to a 2012 Bayer corporation report, a paltry 25% of working women and 14% of underrepresented minorities are employed in STEM fields – primarily because they were not encouraged or nurtured to pursue STEM studies early on.
 While women make up nearly half of the work force in this country, they only occupy 25% of all STEM-related jobs.
 Only 10% of all engineers are women.
 STEM Stars works to reverse this disturbing trend by bringing STEM to middle school girls, allowing them to explore the fun of STEM and envision themselves in rewarding STEM careers.